What's an SR-22

-An SR-22 is a certificate of financial responsibility developed by the insurance industry and state departments of motor vehicles (DMVs).
-This form tells the DMVs that an individual has automobile insurance in force.
+An SR-22 is a certificate of financial responsibility developed by the insurance industry and each state’s Department of Motor Vehicles (DMV).
+This form tells the DMVs that an individual has automobile insurance.

-The form is used when someone must prove they have insurance to obtain, keep or reinstate their license, usually for one of these reasons:
+An SR-22 form is used when someone must prove they have insurance in order to obtain, keep or reinstate their license, usually for one of these reasons:

 - Major convictions like DUI or reckless driving